Graph Convolution for Re-ranking in Person Re-identification: Experiments

-We evaluate the effectiveness of the two graphs proposed in Section.\ref{ssec:common_graphs}, \textit{i.e.} non-symmetric $k$-NN graph and non-symmetric $k$-NN cross-camera graph, denoted as $global only$ and $cross only$ respectively in Table~\ref{tab:GCR_global_cross}.
-It is obvious that each of graph can propagate appropriate features and achieve the applicable performance on Market-1501.
-By combining the two graphs, we can achieve the ideal performance that enjoys the good mAP from the global graph and the better Rank-1 with the help of the cross-camera graph.
-Note that here we set $k_g=15$ and $k_c=3$ in the experiments for all re-ID datasets.
+To make a fair comparison, we use BoT~\cite{luo2019bag} features in the ablation study.
 The trade-off hyper-parameter between two graphs is fixed as $\alpha = 0.7$.
 We plot accuracy curves with respect to the different $\alpha$ in Fig.~\ref{fig:alpha_tuning}.
 Rank-1 saturates for $\alpha < 0.7$ while mAP reaches the peak at $\alpha = 0.7$.
 Since mAP is often more important for retrieval cases, we select the hyper-parameter for the sake of better mAP.